-This chapter introduces operating modes, wakeup sources, and the switch process between different modes of GR551x SoCs.
+This chapter introduces operating modes, wakeup sources, and the switch process between different modes of GR551x System-on-Chips (SoCs).

 1.1 Operating Modes

 GR551x SoCs operate in three modes: Active, Idle, and Sleep.

 Active Mode

 In this mode, the CPU of GR551x SoCs runs at full speed; users can configure and use peripherals on demand.
 Typical scenarios in this mode are described below: